STL to G-code Converter

 How to open STL files

-STL files can be opened in most 3D modeling and slicing programs such as Blender, Cura, TinkerCAD, and Fusion 360.
-They are essential for 3D printing workflows.
+STL files can be opened and edited in most 3D modeling and slicing programs such as Blender, Cura, TinkerCAD, or Fusion 360.
+They represent the geometry of 3D objects using triangles and are essential for prototyping and 3D printing workflows.

-Use AnyConv to convert STL files to formats like OBJ or STEP for further editing or integration with CAD systems.
+Use AnyConv to convert STL files to formats like OBJ or STEP for further editing, or to generate GCODE directly for 3D printing.
+It’s a fast and convenient way to prepare your models online without installing extra software.

 Key facts about STL